-In this article we will take a look at the concept of price action trading.
+In this article, we will take a look at the concept of price action trading.
 It will include different trading strategies and how to read charts.
-This will assist in reading futures, commodities and index movements as well as creating your own price action trading strategies.
-There are numerous types of trading strategies, many of which depend on technical analysis or individual investor opinions.
-Price action trading incorporates both of these strategies; technical analysis to identify support/resistance levels and individual investor opinions which can and do vary greatly.
-We will also look at a number of price action charts with historical patterns.
-Including patterns that often repeat themselves time and time again.
+This will assist in reading futures, commodities, and index movements and creating your own price action trading strategies.
+There are numerous trading strategies, many of which depend on technical analysis or individual investor opinions.
+Price action trading incorporates both of these strategies; technical analysis to identify support/resistance levels and individual investor opinions can vary greatly.
+We will also look at several price action charts with historical patterns, including patterns that often repeat themselves time and time again.

-It’s a favourite amongst short to medium-term traders.
+It’s a favorite amongst short to medium-term traders.
 Price action trading brings together an interesting mix of information and different views.
-These include historic price patterns, technical indicators and the investor’s ability to read the markets.
+These include historical price patterns, technical indicators, and the investor’s ability to read the markets.
 Many investors see the stock market as an “information exchange” where all views and strategies meet and try to arrive at a “fair price” in the end.
 This explains why price action trading strategies do not involve fundamental analysis of an individual market/commodity.

 As many of the decisions associated with price action trading are subjective.
-What one investor may see as a breakout another may see as potential price reversal.
-Compare and contrast this with pure technical analysis where you effectively ignore the experience of investors in favour of cold hard trends.
+What one investor may see as a breakout, another may see as a potential price reversal.
+Compare and contrast this with pure technical analysis where you effectively ignore investors’ experience in favor of cold hard trends.
 Human nature dictates that futures/commodity prices can be extremely volatile.
-Overbought situations are often created as a consequence of fear and greed while panic selling can take over in the event of disappointing news.
+Overbought situations are often created as a consequence of fear and greed, while panic selling can take over in the event of disappointing news.
 These are the type of scenarios where price action investment strategies can prove extremely lucrative.

 The key to reading price action charts is to take in short-term fluctuations.
-It’s also critical to notice emerging trends and focus on patterns which repeat time and time again.
-You will hear talk of swing patterns, support and resistance, wave analysis, trendlines and moving averages to name but a few different chart patterns.
+It’s also critical to notice emerging trends and focus on patterns that repeat time and time again.
+You will hear talk of swing patterns, support and resistance, wave analysis, trendlines, and moving averages, to name but a few different chart patterns.
 Candlesticks and bars are also very popular.

 For example, when a chart is about to crash through a support level, it is unlikely to do it in one fell swoop.
 You may see an index/commodity contract price initially bouncing off the support level as investors look to benefit from the short-term sell-off.
-As short-term traders sell into the bounce, buying interest begins to wane and sellers again take control.
-Eventually the price will crash through the support level, often prompting an array of short-selling.
-Next let’s take a look at a few trading strategies, based on a variety of different chart patterns, in more detail.
+As short-term traders sell into the bounce, buying interest begins to wane, and sellers again take control.
+Eventually, the price will crash through the support level, often prompting an array of short-selling.
+Next, let’s take a look at a few trading strategies based on various chart patterns in more detail.

 Types of Charts